eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

 .. important::

-    Upon then call to |DomainParticipantFactory::create_participant-api|, if Fast DDS is compiled with statistics support (enabled by default, see :ref:`cmake_options`), the internal |DomainParticipantQos-api| may differ from the input
+    Upon the call to |DomainParticipantFactory::create_participant-api|, if Fast DDS is compiled with statistics support (enabled by default, see :ref:`cmake_options`), the internal |DomainParticipantQos-api| may differ from the input
     |DomainParticipantQos-api| (see :ref:`property_policies_statistics`).
     This entails that applications willing to further modify the |DomainParticipantQos-api| after